newjersey/navigator.business.nj.gov/content/src/fundings/technology-business-tax.md

   businesses.
 openDate: 05/01/2024
 dueDate: 06/30/2024
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Technology Business Tax Certificate Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.
+  The Technology Business Tax Certificate Program enables you, as a qualified, unprofitable New Jersey-based technology or biotechnology business, to sell a percentage of your net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.

 callToActionLink: https://www.njeda.com/nol/
 callToActionText: Learn more
 fundingType: tax credit